We are so excited you are looking into our volunteer opportunities! Here are some frequently asked questions that may help you:

 Why do you ask for references?

 As we work with vulnerable groups, it’s important we double check you are who you say you are.
-A reference is also an opportunity to check with someone who knows you better than us, if they think you are suitable for the role.
+A reference is also an opportunity to check with someone who knows you better than us to see if they think you are suitable for the role.

 Who can be my referee if I haven’t worked before?